Frequently Asked Questions

-Yes: a Master of Arts in Education, Educational Technology & Media Leadership program.
+Yes: the master's degree in Educational Technology & Media Leadership.
 This Master's enables you to work in school libraries.
-The degree also prepares you to work in other types of libraries/information organizations.
-This program has been nationally accredited by the National Council for Accreditation of Teacher Education since 2001, and the credential is also nationally and state accredited.
+The master's degree also prepares you to work in other types of libraries/information organizations.
+This program has been nationally accredited by the National Council for Accreditation of Teacher Education since 2001, and the credential is also regionally and state accredited.
 The program is not ALA-accredited at this point.
+If you are applying for both the Teacher Librarian Services Credential and the Educational Technoloy & Media Leadership master's degree, you do need to have a teaching credential.

 The program has been designed to be completed in two years.
 Nine classes (27 units) are required for the credential.
 Field experience is typically scheduled in schools near the student's home or work setting.
 With prior approval of the Coordinator, equivalent classes may be transferred into the CSULB credential program from other accredited credential programs.
 Generally, the master's takes an additional year to complete.
 With careful planning, a full-time student could possibly complete the entire credential and master's degree in two years.

 The courses are designed to be useful in any library setting.
-International students who do not meet the eligibility for the Teacher Librarian Services credential should consider applying to the Master of Arts in Education, Educational Technology & Media Leadership program.
+International students who do not meet the eligibility for the Teacher Librarian Services credential should consider applying to the Educational Technology & Media Leadership degree.

-CSULB offers a Master of Arts in Education, Educational Technology & Media Leadership, which provides solid academic preparation for becoming a competent school librarian, and other type of librarian or information professional.
-The degree is nationally accredited through CAEP, which the American Library Association recognizes.
+CSULB offers a Educational Technology & Media Leadership master's degree, which provides solid academic preparation for becoming a competent school librarian, and other type of librarian or information professional.
 The program is especially strong in educational technology and international aspects of technology and librarianship.
 Individual faculty have special expertise in East Asian, Middle East, Latin American, and European practices.

 The program is intended as a residential program, offering some hybrid courses.
 Courses are taught in English, and students must meet the University's English Language Demonstration Requirement.
 Please reference the Center for International Education website for addition applicant information.